vjpertab/public_html/word_fold/goals.md

 1. Change the css and html
-    - make it nice using complentary colors
+    - make it nice using complementary colors // done
-    - make it bad using colors that clash
+    - make it bad using colors that clash // done
     - make the page switch between black and white every 50 milliseconds
-    - make the background and foreground colors very similar so no text is readable
+    - make the background and foreground colors very similar so no text is readable // done

 2. Make a way to select the board
     - input radio button